benjamincrozat/content/posts/laravel-maintenance-mode.md

 This is served up before Laravel fully boots, so it's quick to the draw.

-(Oh and by the way, if you forgot about it, the 503 HTTP code means "Service Unavailable.")
+(Oh and by the way, if you forgot about it, the 503 HTTP code means "Service Unavailable," hence the need to render this error page.)

 ## Taking a different path: redirects during maintenance